robinrendle/robinrendle.com/notes/media-query-ranges.md

 extract: A rant about CSS media queries.
 ---

-I was trawling the interweb the other night and I saw someone mention “ranged media queries.”
-My immediate thought was how dare anyone ship ranged media queries without consulting me first and my second thought was what the heck is that?
+I was trawling through the interweb the other night and I saw someone mention “ranged media queries.”
+My immediate thought was how dare anyone ship ranged media queries without consulting me and then my second thought was what the heck is that?

 Bramus has, of course, written an excellent piece already describing [what media query ranges are](https://www.bram.us/2021/10/26/media-queries-level-4-media-query-range-contexts/) but effectively they’re a kind of shorthand.

 So here’s an example of what we’d write today:

 ```css
 @media (min-width: 700px) {